AbdullohBahromjonov/Pizza-Delivery/README.md

 # Pizza Delivery App 🍕

-This is a Test Project for job application.
 Built only Menu Screen of the app.
 Using JSON Placeholder for making an api.

 Here is the api 🚀: https://my-json-server.typicode.com/AbdullohBahromjonov/FakeAPI/categories